 The sun On moustached archaic faces Grinning as if it were all An August Bank Holiday lark;"

-Whether you think it mars the London landscape, or believe it to be an historical monument; the Grade II listed Victorian gasometer has been a part of the view from the grounds since the 1847.
-The decorative structure has seen the entire history of the Oval play out and has survived both wars and redevelopment.
+Whether you think it mars the London landscape, or believe it to be a historical monument; the Grade II listed Victorian gasometer has been a part of the view from the oval since the 1847.
+The decorative structure has seen the entire history of the Oval play out and has survived both wars and redevelopment of the stadium.

 The Feathers of the Duchy

-The Oval cricket ground was leased from the Duchy of Cornwall, who remains landlord to this day.
+The Oval cricket ground was originally leased from the Duchy of Cornwall, who remains as the ground's landlord to this day.
 The Duke of Cornwall is also the Prince of Wales – England’s heir to the British Throne.
-And, in 1915, the then Prince of Wales granted the Surrey Cricket Club the right to use the Prince of Wales feathers for the club badge.
+And, in 1915, the then Prince of Wales granted the Surrey Cricket Club the right to use the Prince of Wales feathers for the Official Surrey County Cricket club badge.

-In the twentieth century, the first One Day International match played at The Oval was on 7 September 1973 between England and West Indies.
-It hosted matches of the 1975, 1979, 1983, and 1999 World Cups.
+In the twentieth century, the first One Day International cricket match played at The Oval was on 7 September 1973 between England and West Indies.
+The Oval has also hosted matches in the 1975, 1979, 1983, and 1999 Cricket World Cups and now has played host to the opening match of 2019 Cricket World Cup, where England beat South Africa by 104 runs.

-The Oval also once held the record for the largest playing area of any Test venue in the world.
-That record has since been surpassed by Gaddafi Stadium in Pakistan.
+The Oval cricket ground also once held the record for the largest playing area of any Test venue in the world.
+Whilst that record has since been surpassed by Gaddafi Stadium in Pakistan.
 It is still, however, the largest in Great Britain.

 In more recent times the Kia Oval hosted the final of the 2005 Ashes – for many the greatest series ever played – and staged England Ashes victories in 2009, 2013 and 2015.